-- The risk to your unborn baby is highest when you frequently drink high levels of alcohol.
+- The risk to your developing baby is highest when you frequently drink high levels of alcohol.

-- Every woman and unborn baby is different, so there's no way to predict how your alcohol consumption will affect your unborn baby.
+- Every pregnant person and their developing baby are different, so there's no way to tell how your alcohol consumption will affect your developing baby.

-Drinking alcohol puts your unborn baby at risk
+Drinking alcohol puts your developing baby at risk

-Some of the most serious risks of exposing your unborn baby to alcohol are:
+Some of the most serious risks of exposing your developing baby to alcohol are:

 - slowed fetal growth